 @humidity an instance variable so it is available in our index.html.erb view.

 Our application now includes a functional PORO.
-But there are still two issues:
+But there's still an issue.
+Our PORO is in

-Let’s start with our first problem: our weary PORO needs a home.
+Let's find our weary PORO a new home.
 We have a number of options, each of which could be appropriate depending on our particular use case or preferences.

 A service provides a piece of functionality that can be used in other application components (in our case, the controllers).
 While including services isn't an intrinsic feature of Rails, it's an important design principle that's popular with many developers and frameworks (such as Angular).